 In his talk today at the Future Infrastructure Symposium, a two-day meeting of industry experts, university researchers and opinion leaders to discuss the future of infrastructure, Dr. Abou-Rahme referred to several sponsored research projects by the Bentley Institute around the world, including demonstration projects at University College London, the University of Cambridge and the Imperial College, and encouraged interested parties to collaborate on future demonstration projects to contact him at Bentley.Institute@bentley.com.

 An initiative of Bentley Systems, Bentley Institute's Digital Advancement Academies offer a unique and neutral environment for innovators to openly discuss the challenges and successes in the built environment, and to accelerate and optimize the digital strategy (BIM).
 Digital Advancement Academies partners with the industry to act as a catalyst for the exchange of knowledge, using a process-centered approach to support the execution of results-based objectives in the creation and operation of digital and physical assets.

 Bentley Systems is the leading global provider of software solutions for engineers, architects, geospatial professionals, builders and owner operators for design, construction and infrastructure operations.

-Bentley Systems employs more than 3,500 colleagues, generates annual revenues of $ 700 million in 170 countries, and has invested more than $ 1,000 million in research, development and acquisitions from 2012.
-Since its inception at 1984, the company remains the majority owned by its five founders, the Bentley brothers.
-Bentley shares transactions by invitation in the NASDAQ private market; The strategic partner Siemens AG has accumulated a minority stake without the right to vote. www.bentley.com
+Bentley Systems employs more than 3,500 colleagues, generates annual revenues of $ 700 million in 170 countries, and has invested more than $ 1,000 billion in research, development and acquisitions since 2012.
+Since its inception in 1984, the company remains majority-owned of its five founders, the Bentley brothers.
+Bentley Shares Invited Transactions on the NASDAQ Private Market; Strategic partner Siemens AG has accumulated a non-voting minority stake. www.bentley.com